posit-dev/bcorp-report/import/raw-report.md

 requirements set by the B Lab.
 In 2023, our certification was renewed, and we are proud to share that our B Lab Impact Assessment score rose from 86.1 to 92.5 with this renewal.
-The B Lab certification process uses credible, comprehensive, transparent,and independent standards of social and environmental performance.
+The B Lab certification process uses credible, comprehensive, transparent, and independent standards of social and environmental performance.
 Details of these assessments can be found at \[web link\].